top of page

 How Many Days in Zagreb?

-You will be able to get a good taste of Zagreb and see most of its main tourists attractions in 2 days.
-With extra time consider staying for another day or two to explore a few of the wonderful day trips that are accessible from the city.
+You will be able to get a good taste of Zagreb and see most of its main tourist attractions in 2 days.
+With extra time, consider staying for another day or two to explore a few of the wonderful day trips that are accessible from the city.
 In this Zagreb travel guide we will go over an itinerary for 1, 2 and 3 days

 Main square Zagreb